-ORDERED, that the previously approved Stipulation is incorporated by reference into this Order the same as if it had been set forth in its entirety herein.
+ORDERED, that the Joint Motion for Approval of Settlement Stipulation is hereby granted, and the Settlement Stipulation is hereby approved.
+The Settlement Stipulation, as revised by the Commission with verbal agreement by the parties and attached below, is incorporated by reference into this Order the same as if it had been set forth in its entirety herein.
+It is further